 To ensure grip in off-road conditions, a cyclocross bike will be fitted with wide tyres.
 The UCI, world cycling’s governing body, uses a formula which usually limits tyre width to 33mm for competitions, but many cyclocross bikes are sold with 35mm tyres for extra grip and stability.

 Tread patterns differ dependent on the conditions on the course.
 Hard or sandy conditions are usually tackled on file treaded tyres, as low rolling resistance is more important than grip.
 Once it starts to get wet or muddy, tyres with knobs come into their own, with the knob size and tread pattern increasing as the conditions become more sketchy to add more grip and mud-shedding capability.

 Many cross bikes come with clincher tyres, although professionals and more serious amateurs typically ride on treaded tubulars which can be run at lower pressures for more grip.
-Tubeless clincher tyres are also beginning to appear, which have the advantages of tubulars but are easier to set up and provide puncture resistance too.
+If you don't want the expense and hassle of tubulars, most cyclocross bikes now come equipped with tubeless-ready clincher wheels and tyres, which have the advantages of tubulars but are easier to set up and provide puncture resistance too.

 Tyre pressure is critical to off-road handling with pros often riding tyres at below 30psi.
 This is easier with tubular or tubeless clincher tyres, neither of which is susceptible to pinch flats.
 For a standard clincher set-up a pressure nearer 40psi provides a bit more protection from bottoming out the tyre on the rim, which can cause pinch flats.